rebgraz/rebgraz.github.io/index.md

-## Work in progress

-I am trying to figure out how to set-up my page!

 ## Home

 Welcome to my webpage.
 I am Rebecca Graziani and I work as a researcher at Bocconi University in Milan Italy.